zlindacz/RegistryCare/docs/redux-structure.md

   - DELETE /api/pledges/:id is called.
   - removePledge is set as the success callback.

-- fetchDonationsDisplay
+- requestDonationsDisplay
   - invoked from App in didMount.
   - GET /api/user/:id/registry is called with user info.
   - receiveDonationsDisplay is set as the success callback.

-### User Requesting Organizations Response Actions
+### User Request Response Actions

-- receiveRegistryDisplay
-  - invoked from an API callback
-  - the RegistryReducer updates user[id] registry in the application's state.

 - receiveSingleUser
   - invoked from an API callback